Barcelona. The City of Gaudi. A city where you can cross a street and be transported from the present into a distant past.

 Barcelona has one of the highest population densities in all of Europe, and an ever expanding amount of foreigners floods the city like high tide over a beach, threatening to wash away culture and long time inhabitants.

-In 2013 Barcelona was host to over 7 million tourists, making it one of the top urban destinations in the entire world.
+In 2015 Barcelona was host to over 30 million visitors, making it one of the top urban destinations in the entire world.
 However, the infrastructure to accommodate the increasing number of visitors is not fully in place and many residents of the city are up in arms at what they see as the erosion of their homes and their culture.
 “If we continue like this we will lose some of our own identity” says Lana, and this is a sentiment we have heard echoed over and over when we discuss the tourism issues facing Barcelona with some of its residents.

 An additional problem is starting to arise as the popularity of sites like Airbnb grows as an alternate form of accommodations for tourists.
 Some landlords near the city center have squeezed out locals and long time inhabitants in favor of renting the space to foreigners at a significant increase in personal profit.
 The rising trend has led to a displacement that goes hand in hand with gentrification and cultural erosion.